Thrilling rides, family attractions and sports fun near Toronto

 Location: 184 King Street East, Hamilton

-Fill up on monster hamburgers, chicken sandwiches and class milkshakes at Hambrgr.
+Fill up on monster hamburgers, chicken sandwiches and class milkshakes.

 Location: 207 Ottawa Street North, Hamilton

-Enjoy authentic deep dish Chicago-style pizza, a large selection of pastas, salads and more at Chicago Style Pizza, a Hamilton favourite since 1946.
+Enjoy authentic deep-dish Chicago-style pizza, a large selection of pastas, salads and more.

 Location: 534 Upper Sherman Avenue, Hamilton

-Indulge your kids (and yourself) with ice cream at Panini & Ice Cream, a popular dessert spot known for their delicious “half and half” half milkshake and half ice cream creations.
+Indulge your kids (and yourself) at this popular dessert spot known for delicious “half and half” half milkshake and half ice cream creations.

 Location: 1505 Main Street East #1505, Hamilton

-Satisfy everyone’s craving at the Hamilton Farmers’ Market, home to a variety of ready-to-eat food stalls and sweet treats.
+Satisfy everyone’s craving with a variety of ready-to-eat food stalls and sweet treats.

 Location: 35 York Boulevard, Hamilton